20 Sep 2024

 This is at the heart of the Parks and Green Spaces Strategy, which was written with input from the Hackney Youth Parliament.
 To produce the strategy, over 50 stakeholder meetings were held including with community organisations, public health experts, older, young and disabled people, conservationists, planners, housing owners, NHS employees, and park users’ groups.

-• Park trusts and users’ groups, which exist for individual parks across the borough.
+- Park trusts and users’ groups, which exist for individual parks across the borough.
 The Kynaston Gardens User Group, for example, fundraised to regenerate the park, also reaching out to the council.
 Together, they brought the park back to life.

 A smart approach to bidding

 Successful funding bids require significant commitment of staff time to secure and a commitment to deliver if the funding is secured.
-Hackney ensures that funding bids align with its wider goals and what the Parks Development team want to achieve as a service.
+Hackney ensures that funding bids align with its wider goals and what the Parks Development team wants to achieve as a service.
 For instance, at Abney Park a development board of stakeholders met for over a year to agree a vision before applying for funding.
 Putting the vision before the funding makes Hackney’s bids more effective.

 What resources were needed?

 Typically, major park restoration projects in the borough are part-funded by a grant from an external source, with a match funding contribution from the council itself.
 The varied funding sources drawn on by the council include the National Lottery Heritage Fund’s Urban Parks Programme, the London Marathon Charitable Trust, the Veolia Environmental Trust, Nesta, National Grid, and the Historic Houses Foundation.
+Section 106 funding (money from developers to improve nearby areas) has also been utilised.

-Councils must take care to avoid "green gentrification" – unintended demographic changes that can occur when improvements to green space make a neighbourhood more desirable to live in, inflating property prices and driving away original residents.
+Councils must take care to avoid "green gentrification," unintended demographic changes that can occur when improvements to green space make a neighbourhood more desirable to live in, inflating property prices and driving away original residents.
 Working in collaboration with residents and heeding their concerns can help remedy this.

 Thriving nature